Herbert-0820/FinalProject/README.md

 ```

+Then dropping it alongside the DEP_DELAY from the data frame to define X (features).
+With this done, I split the data with a 25 and 75% for the test and training set respectively

 ✓ Explanation of model choice, including
 limitations and benefits.

  The different model was used on this project, but logistic regression model was highest accuracy model. the logistic regression model will then classify this sample as belonging to class 0 (on time or early) or class 1 (delay).

-then dropping it alongside the DEP_DELAY from the data frame to define X (features).
-With this done, I split the data with a 25 and 75% for the test and training set respectively
+### Benefits
+- Logistic regression is easier to implement, interpret, and very efficient to train.
+- It can interpret model coefficients as indicators of feature importance.
+- It can easily extend to multiple classes(multinomial regression) and a natural probabilistic view of class predictions.

+### limitations

+- The major limitation of Logistic Regression is the assumption of linearity between the dependent variable and the independent variable
+- If the number of observations is lesser than the number of features, Logistic Regression should not be used, otherwise, it may lead to overfitting.
+-
 ## Dashboard

 A blueprint for the dashboard is created and